tianjiaziqi/WhatIf/README.md

 ### Enemy 1: Obstacle FSM

-- **Idle**: Remains stationary at guard position, switch to alert state when the player enters its attack range

-- **Thinking**: Calculate the path from current position to player's position, once path calculation is complete, it transitions to the Move state
-- **Move**: Move to destination, upon reaching the target position, if the target position is player's position switch to attack state

-- **Hit**: This state is triggered upon receiving damage from the player, will interrupts all current actions(except died)
-- **Knockback**: Enter when player's attack has knockback effect, will apply an upward, backward force on the unit, and also interrupt all current action(except died).
-If its position out its move range, will immediately enter move state and the destination will be the nearest point in the range
-- **Died**: Plays death animation, and then destroys the GameObject
-- **Reset**: Enter this state when players move outside the attack range, set destination to initial position and turn to move state
+- **ObstacleIdle**: Stands guard at its designated guardPosition.
+Checks for the player entering its engageArea or if it has strayed too far from its post.

+- **ObstacleMove**: Uses NavMeshAgent to seek and pursue the player (targetTransform).
+Will transition to Attack if in attack range or ReturnToGuard if the player is lost or dies.

+- **ObstacleHit**: A high-priority interrupt state triggered by TakeDamage.
+Plays a hit animation and pauses other logic

+- **ObstacleDie**: Final state triggered when HP reaches 0.
+Disables physics, plays a death animation, and self-destructs after 5 seconds.

+- **ObstacleReturnToGuard**: Uses NavMeshAgent to pathfind back to its original guardPosition.
+Will be interrupted if the player re-engages.

+- **ObstacleAttack**: Stops moving, turns to face the player, and triggers an attack animation.
+Relies on an animation event (OnAttack) to complete the attack and return to Idle.